lncRNAAddict/GenotypeFixer/README.md

 ## Installation

-You can simply download the following scripts from `src` folder in `GenotypeFixer` GitHub page and put them in a single folder.
+You can simply download the following scripts from the `src` folder in the `GenotypeFixer` GitHub page and put them in a single folder.

 - `ImputeMissingGenotype.py`
 - `run_GenotypeFix.py`